winitzki/scall/tutorial/programming_dhall.md

 let f = λ(x : Natural) → λ(y : Natural) → x + y + 2
 let id = λ(A : Type) → λ(x : A) → x
 in f 10 (id Natural 20)
-  -- This expression evaluates to 32 of type Natural.
+  -- This is a complete program; it evaluates to 32 of type Natural.
 ```
 One can see that the syntax of Dhall resembles the syntax of ML-family languages (OCaml, Haskell, `F#`, and others).